 10.)
-Villa Borghese
+Stroll through Villa Borghese

 The gardens of Villa Borghese are some of the most stunning in the city and can come as a much-welcome stretch of greenery.

 11.)
-Stadio dei Marmi
+See Stadio dei Marmi

-This athletics stadium is free to visit and the big draw here are the statues which show various ancient sports as displayed by the embodiment of the sportsmen who would have played them.
+Make sure to see and wander around the statues which show various ancient sports as displayed by the embodiment of the sportsmen who would have played them.

 12.)
-San Clemente
+Find San Clemente